Micaliang/P156872_LIANG_HAIZHU_STQD6324_Assignment1/README.md

 - **Classes**: Iris Setosa, Iris Versicolor, Iris Virginica
 - **Characteristics**:
   - No missing values.
-  - Setosa is completely linearly separable from the other two species; Versicolor and Virginica exhibit natural feature overlap and are non‑linearly separable.
+  - Setosa is completely linearly separable from the other two species.
+  - Versicolor and Virginica exhibit natural feature overlap and are non‑linearly separable.

 ---